-This article is the third in a four part series that is an extended comment on the moral principles of capitalism, famously addressed in a New York Times editorial by Milton Friedman who claimed that the "moral responsibility of business is to increase its profits."
-In part two of this series on the social responsibility of business we concentrated on the impossibility of pursuing "social responsibility" (as opposed to pursuing profit), commonly understood.
+This article is the third in a four part series that is an extended comment on the moral principles of capitalism, famously addressed in a New York Times editorial by Milton Friedman who claimed that the "moral responsibility of business is to increase its profits."1 In part two of this series on the social responsibility of business we concentrated on the impossibility of pursuing "social responsibility" (as opposed to pursuing profit), commonly understood.
 We found that the competitive pressure faced by most firms reduced profits to a normal level that are not sufficient to pay for social goods in addition to the market goods being produced by the firm.
-In part three of this series we will examine the danger of switching from the traditional fiduciary responsibility of managers to their stockholders to the stakeholder theory of management which permits the management of firms to pursue goals other than profit maximization for the owners of the firm.
+In part three of this series we will examine the danger of switching from the traditional fiduciary responsibility of management of firms to pursue goals other than profit maximization for the owners of the firm.